 - At least 1 pound of chocolate

 - Rubber spatula

 - Select your chocolate.
 It is best to use at least 1 pound of chocolate, as it is easier to temper (and retain the temper) of larger amounts of chocolate.
 If this is more than you need, you can always save the extra for later use.
-Choose chocolate that you enjoy eating, and that does not contain any solid mix-ins like fruit or nuts.
-It's easiest to temper dark chocolate, so if this is your first time, I recommend using dark chocolate, without any milk solids.
+Choose chocolate that you enjoy eating and that does not contain any solid mix-ins such as fruit or nuts.
+It's easiest to temper dark chocolate, so if this is your first time, use dark chocolate without any milk solids.
 Once you get the hang of it, you can experiment with milk chocolate or white chocolate.
 Make sure that the chocolate you start with is in good temper, meaning it is shiny and hard.
-If it has white or gray streaks or is crumbly, it is not a good chocolate to use with this method of tempering.
+If it has white or gray streaks or is crumbly, it is not good chocolate to use with this method of tempering.
 Also avoid chocolate chips, which are much more difficult to temper.

 - Chop three-quarters of your chocolate.
-Separate out about a quarter of your chocolate, and set it aside for now.
-Chop the remaining three-quarters of the chocolate into small pieces, and place them in a microwave-safe bowl.
+Separate out about 1/4 of your chocolate, and set it aside for now.
+Chop the remaining 3/4 of the chocolate into small pieces, and place them in a microwave-safe bowl.

 - Melt your chocolate.
 Microwave the bowl of chopped chocolate in 30-second increments.
 Stir after every 30 seconds, and heat and stir until the chocolate is entirely melted and smooth.

 - Bring the chocolate to 115 F/46 C for dark chocolate or 110 F/43 C for milk or white chocolate.
 Once the chocolate is melted, take its temperature with the chocolate thermometer.
 If it is not at 115 F, heat it in short bursts until it reaches that temperature, but watch it carefully.
 Do not allow the chocolate to exceed its recommended temperature or it might thicken, become hard to work with, or even scorch.